Robin-WZQ/multimodal-emotion-recognition-DEMO/readme.md

 ## Preparation

 ### data（ve8）
-* If U just want to use the DEMO, this step is not necessary.
-Download the pre-trained and trained model is enough.
+If U just want to use the DEMO, this step is not necessary.
+Download the pre-trained and trained model is enough!!

 * Download the videos [here](https://drive.google.com/drive/u/1/folders/0B5peJ1MHnIWGd3pFbzMyTG5BSGs).(offical)
 * video pre-processing using ``` /tools/processing.py```(mp4 to jpg+ Add n_frames information + Generate annotation file in json format + mp4 to mp3)
 * Here, We provide the processed dataset, including VideoEmotion8-imgs(splited by FFmpeg) and VideoEmotion8-videos, so that you can train your own model easier.

 VideoEmotion8-imgs: [here](https://pan.baidu.com/s/1NjgHAfcIKJlCVUey07XIcg) (extraction code: fhom)